khonsulabs/rsn/README.md

-# rsn - Rust Notation
+# Rsn - Rusty Notation

 **This crate is very early in development and is not ready for consumption.**